imbingz/tester/README.md

 ## Tests

 ## Author Info
+Contact me with any questions! < /br>
+Github Username: imbingz

-_This README was generated with ❤️ by [Author Name](https://github.com/github-username/Project-title)_
+_This README was generated with ❤️ by [Github Username](https://github.com/github-username/Project-title)_